 The current subsidised housing projects provide only single houses on a small erf.
 This not only creates bland environments, but also does not contribute to quality high-density environments that have sustainability advantages (shorter service lengths required, more thermal mass for buildings, etc.) and creating a variety of housing options (e.g. rental schemes similar to those of the N2 Gateway project).
 It is accepted that there are some issues regarding perceptions and preferences amongst beneficiaries, but it is suggested that some effort should be made to educate and inform communities of the various options available and the pros and cons.
 Other construction methods should also be considered to decrease costs.
+In the just completed project of Op-die-Berg we also introduce the semi-attached house typology.
+In terms of the DoHS new approach we are urged to look at densification in all planned projects, this is however still something that needs to be accepted by the various communities where developments are taking place.

-Ensure that single subsidised housing is designed and placed so that it contributes to the public environment and can be expanded
+Ensure that single subsidised housing is designed and placed so that it contributes to the public environment and can be expanded.
+Houses in all new projects are nevertheless placed in such a position, more to the back of erven to prevent owners to erect structures in front of their houses.